My name is Brian DeConinck. I live in Chicago, Illinois with Dr. Emily Barnard, a mathematician at DePaul University. I’m so fortunate to be with her.

 Conference Biography (Short)

-Brian DeConinck is a Boston-based front-end designer and developer with NC State University’s Office of Information Technology.
+Brian DeConinck is a Chicago-based front-end designer and developer with NC State University’s Office of Information Technology.
 In his work, he is committed to inclusive design principles and empathy for the users he supports.
-Brian is also host of the WPCampus Podcast, where he gets to talk to interesting people about the interesting things they’re doing with WordPress in higher ed.

 Conference Biography (Long)

 Brian DeConinck is a front-end designer and developer with NC State University’s Office of Information Technology.
-At NC State, he helps manage and maintain university WordPress environments, builds custom themes and plugins, and helps students, faculty, and staff use the web more effectively.
+He helps manage university WordPress environments, builds custom themes and plugins, and helps students, faculty, and staff use the web more effectively.
 He is the design and development lead for the central IT unit, the campus auxiliary services unit, and over a dozen other academic and administrative departments.

 In his work, Brian is committed to inclusive design principles that serve the diverse community that uses his websites.
-He believes designers and developers should prioritize user empathy, and he works to empower content creators to make smart and informed decisions as they publish on the web.
+He believes designers and developers should prioritize user empathy and have an obligation to build things that make their users’ lives better.
+He works to empower content creators with tools and resources to make smart and informed decisions, and to help them publish accessible content.

-He lives in Boston, Massachusetts with his wife, Dr. Emily Barnard.
+He lives in Chicago, Illinois with his wife, Dr. Emily Barnard.